The 2012 Survival Horror Stealth Game Amy Bombed - Most Panned It!

-The two are trying to flee the disease infected town and encounter the military along with monsters and zombies as well as other enemies as they attempt to escape.
+Like in most video game movies, the two are trying to flee the disease infected town and encounter the military along with monsters and zombies as well as other enemies as they attempt to escape.

 The player (Lana) is forced to protect the 8 year old as she is the only one who can heal her, they both need one another.
 Lana often forces the child to hide from the walking dead, but herself is succumbing to the disease, and without infrequent syringes, must remain close to the autistic child's side.

 With her psychic abilities the young child can use shockwaves to disburse enemies and objects and create other distractions, whilst keeping Lana out of the clutches of harm as they make their way to Silver City and to a doctor's help.